defi-wonderland/handbook/sites/wonderland/docs/testing/advanced-testing/property-based-fuzzing.md

 ## Contracts and functions

-For forge to properly pick the invariant to test up, they need the `invariant_` prefix.
-Handler prefix are used for clarity (they *need* to be targeted in the Setup's `targetSelectors`), same as for ghost variables.
+For forge to properly pick up the invariant to test, they need the `invariant_` prefix.
+Handler prefixes are used for clarity (they *need* to be targeted in the Setup's `targetSelectors`, irrespectively), same as for ghost variables (`ghost_`).

 ## Coverage estimation and execution paths